Interactive Slicer

 - Side – choose

 xN) and whether to emit mirrored pairs (xxN).
-The slicer syncs the starting value from the current machine snapshot; it only appendsx/xxto the preview command when you change it. - Girdle offset – when the target is
+The slicer syncs the starting value from the current machine snapshot; it only appendsx/xxto the preview command when you change it. - Target – selects what the facet should touch:

 Below the controls you will see: